 Environmental science careers include such jobs as:

-In addition to commencing environmental science careers, graduates of the environmental science program at Florida Tech are prepared to pursue advanced degrees in environmental science and related fields and have gone on to study at graduate schools such as:
+In addition to beginning environmental science careers, graduates of the environmental science program at Florida Tech are prepared to pursue advanced degrees in environmental science and related fields and have gone on to study at graduate schools at Florida Tech and such prestigious universities as:

 With an environmental science degree from Florida Tech, graduates are well-prepared for their career.